 For me, it represents the beginning of a new chapter in my life.
 The name might suggest otherwise, but there is something that should be remembered about a process of metamorphosis: a part of us die when we change, so it can be reborn free of past burdens and mistakes, and give space to the new things that shall come.

 Series II.
 For The Hungry Ghosts

-In Asian countries, there is a lot of respect for ancestors and people who have passed away.
-That is what this series of artwork is about, it’s presented in three methods, including Cyanotype on canvas, photographs and digital art print on clear films.
-The photographs were captured in 2015, an offer a close and comprehensive view of one of China's most famous traditional rituals, special ceremonies to worship the ancestors and to ward off the evil spirits or hungry ghosts that came out from the underworld during Yu Lan Pun Festival (a.k.a.
-The Ghost Festival).
+In Asian countries, there is a strong emphasis on respect for ancestors and the deceased.
+This series of artwork revolves around that theme and is presented through three different mediums: Cyanotype on canvas, photographs, and digital art prints on clear films.
+The photographs were taken in 2015 and provide an intimate and comprehensive glimpse into one of China's most renowned traditional rituals, the ceremonies held to honor ancestors and ward off evil spirits or hungry ghosts during the Yu Lan Pun Festival (also known as The Ghost Festival).

 What makes these photographs even more intriguing is the rich tradition of Chinese opera, in 2011, the festival was recognized as part of China’s intangible cultural heritage, as its roots date back more than 2,000 years.
 The Chiu Chow-style ghost dramas, performed on temporary bamboo altars, entertain the spirits and celebrate the charitable and pious works of the deities.
 Chinese opera has evolved over time, incorporating local folk art into its costumes, makeup, and hairstyles.
 This amalgamation has created a unique style with diverse artistic forms and content.